alchemist95/Unacademy-Scraper/README.txt

 Interesting Fact :

-If you are an unacademy educator, all you need is to edit videolist.txt, delete existing database and you are done.
+If you are an unacademy educator, all you need is to edit videolist.txt, delete existing database and you are set.
+Get hold of the numbers within a minute. :)